Thoughtscript/cplusplus-coursera/README.md

  - `filename.h` a class definition that’s pre-compiled (since it's not likely to change).
  - `filename.cpp` the implementation of that class definition (with full method definitions/implementations).

-`::` is the scope resolution operator and defines the implemented methods of the class definition.
+`::` is the scope **resolution operator** and defines the implemented methods of the class definition.

 `:` is the subclassing operator (equivalent of extends in Java).

 ### Garbage Collection

-* No automatic garbace collection (like in Java) - variables are not removed from memory automatically.
+* No automatic garbage collection (like in Java) - variables are not removed from memory automatically.
 * Null out variables when done.

 ### Pointers and References